 Eric's favorite book is Watership Down.
-His favorite authors are Charles Dickens, Kurt Vonnegut Jr. and Michael Crichton.
+His favorite authors are Charles Dickens, George Orwell, and Kurt Vonnegut Jr.

-Eric's favorite movies include all of the Pixar films (especially Toy Story 2 and 3, Monsters Inc. and Finding Nemo), Life is Beautiful, Star Wars IV and V, Monty Python and the Holy Grail, The Princess Bride, This is Spinal Tap, The Shawshank Redemption, Pirates of the Caribbean (Dead Man's Chest), the Christopher Nolan Batman films, Inception, and the Indiana Jones films.
+Eric's favorite movies include all of the Pixar films (especially Toy Story 2 and 3, Monsters Inc. and Finding Nemo), Life is Beautiful, Star Wars IV and V, Monty Python and the Holy Grail, The Princess Bride, This is Spinal Tap, The Shawshank Redemption, Mad Max: Fury Road, everything by Christopher Nolan, Room, and the Indiana Jones films.

 Eric's favorite TV shows include Sherlock, Chuck, House, Frasier, Battlestar Galactica, A.N.T.
-Farm, The Simpsons, The Office, Hustle, Seinfeld, M*A*S*H*, Lost, Arrested Development, Downton Abbey, Big Bang Theory and Modern Family.
-His favorite shows when he was a kid were Scooby Doo, The Flintstones, Emergency, The Planet of the Apes, Gilligan's Island, Looney Tunes and Batman.
+Farm, The Simpsons, The Office, Hustle, Seinfeld, M*A*S*H*, Lost, Arrested Development, Downton Abbey, Game of Thrones, and Modern Family.
+His favorite shows when he was a kid were Scooby Doo, The Flintstones, Emergency, The Planet of the Apes, Gilligan's Island, Looney Tunes, and Batman.

 Eric's favorite comedians are Demetri Martin, Bill Cosby, Steven Wright and Steve Martin.

-Eric likes to play computer games, Wii games, and games on his iDevices.
-He is also a board game geek, with favorite games including Settlers of Catan, chess, Pandemic, King of Tokyo, Dominion, Battlestar Galactica, Mage Knight and Arkham Horror.
+Eric likes to play computer games, VR games, Wii games, and games on his iDevices.
+He is also a board game geek, with favorite games including Settlers of Catan, chess, Pandemic, King of Tokyo, Dominion, Battlestar Galactica, Mage Knight, and Arkham Horror.
 Eric is also a big fan of "paint-by-number" logic puzzles.

 Eric is a big fan of the musical, The Music Man.
-He also likes other musicals including Fiddler on the Roof, Sweeney Todd, The Phantom of the Opera, West Side Story, Jesus Christ Superstar, Oliver! and Once Upon a Mattress.
+He also likes other musicals including Fiddler on the Roof, Hamilton, Sweeney Todd, The Phantom of the Opera, West Side Story, Jesus Christ Superstar, Oliver!, and Once Upon a Mattress.

 Eric has written and produced a wide variety of music, including rock, progressive rock, folk, country, blues, reggae, acoustic singer/songwriter, orchestral music and musical theatre.
 His symphonic piece, "Thorvald's Saga," won an honorary mention in the 2004 Garritan Orchestration Competition, and his original musical, A Week in the Life, had a very successful four-week run at the Alleyway Theater in Buffalo, NY in 2003.
 The show was loosely based on the computer supply company where he used to work, Azerty, Inc., and Eric earned an Artie Award nomination for "Best Actor in a Musical" for his portrayal of one of his best friends, Ginter.